-- 5. All students must provide a copy of a valid BLS/Healthcare Provider CPR card from the American Heart Association.
+25. All students must provide a copy of a valid BLS/Healthcare Provider CPR card from the American Heart Association.
 No other CPR providers are accepted.
 CPR certification cannot expire within an academic year.
 Letters showing a class was attended or skills checklists are not acceptable as documentation of certification.
-Students MUST take a full, in person class to obtain this CPR certification- online classes are not accepted.
-A copy of a CPR card with the expiration date and student's name is the only documentation accepted. - 6.
-PNADs should take their CPR class in early May 2019.
-Early admission Generic RN's should take their CPR class May 2019 or early June 2019.
-Late admission Generic RN's should take their CPR class July 2019. - 7.
-CPR certification cannot expire within an academic year.
+Students MUST take a full, in person class to obtain this CPR certification-online classes are not accepted.
+A copy of a CPR card with the expiration date and student's name is the only documentation accepted.
+CPR cannot expire before 5/1 of any academic year.